DmitriBogdanov/clang-build-profiler/docs/README.md

 ## Features

 - Builds a tree of includes and their parse timings
-- Builds a list of template instantiations and their timings
+- Builds a tree of template instantiations and their timings
 - Summarizes the information above into a digestible format
 - Prettifies standard templates and their expansion (e.g. no `std::basic_string<char, ...>`)
 - Automatically analyzes CMake builds with multiple targets